kahalewai/agbac/agbac-min/readme.md

 ## Intro

 AGBAC Minimal (AGBAC-Min) is a collection of foundational, vendor-specific implementation guides for the Agent-Based Access Control (AGBAC) specification.
 The goal of AGBAC-Min is to demonstrate that a sub-set of AGBAC security capabilities can be implemented today using existing enterprise IAM platforms without custom code, external policy engines, or new infrastructure.
-Each AGBAC-Min-<vendor> guide shows how a bounded subset of the AGBAC specification can be implemented using native configuration features of a specific identity provider.
+Each AGBAC-Min guide shows how a bounded subset of the AGBAC specification can be implemented using native configuration features of a specific identity provider.

 AGBAC-Min is intended to:
 * Make AGBAC concepts tangible and adoptable